mattjr/syntheticcv/readme.md

 * add code to evaluate the quality of stereo reconstruction algorithms that have been executed on the generated synthetic data (maybe usung some code from ipol or middleburry ?)

-* add code to evaluate the quality of multiview calibrations and reconstructions
+* add code to evaluate the quality of multiview calibrations and reconstructions.
+It would preferably be written in python.
+Could get inspiration from the code available on the middlebury page [here](http://vision.middlebury.edu/stereo/submit3/)

-* check that the rendering using the patvhed megapov executable is not slower than the original povray 3.7 (it seems slower to me)
+* check that the rendering using the patched megapov executable is not slower than the original povray 3.7 (it seems slower to me)